the Inseparability of Cause and Effect

 Source: The Buddha in Daily Life, p.
 170, Richard Causton, SGI-UK, ISBN9780712674500

-The mentioned example explains further the benefit of correctly attributing the cause to the side responsible for the effect. in the field of solving disputes among people, one side in a dispute may blame the other side of being the cause of a problem.
+The mentioned example explains further the benefit of correctly attributing the cause to the side responsible for the Creation of the Effect .
+In the field of solving disputes among people, one side in a dispute may blame the other side - of being "the cause" of a problem.
 For example, one accuses another that the act of "stirring the situation" was the cause of developing a tense state (similar to creating the state of murky water stirred by an external spoon).

 Cause & Effect as an indivisible process